bredele/mood/Readme.md

-# states
+# Mood

-  > it feels good to reinvent the wheel
+  > Give some mood to your code.

  Finite state machine inspired by [Emily](http://github.com/flams/emily) and based on [emitter](http://github.com/component/emitter).